 Maryville College Works is a comprehensive career preparation program that is integrated into the College’s four-year liberal arts curriculum.
 Key components include assessment, advising, networking and professional experiences.

 University of Tennessee College of Engineering

 Evan chose Maryville College because of its class sizes and the opportunities available to current students.
 He has worked at Oak Ridge National Laboratory for more than a year, building websites and an iOS application for the environmental sciences division.
 Evan is currently working in ORNL’s geographical information sciences division.
 “The computer science department at MC is small, which allows a lot of individualized attention to each student,” he said.
 “I also enjoy the core curriculum here.
 I have burgeoned new viewpoints and understandings of the complex world we live in while learning to communicate my thoughts effectively and clearly.”

 Outcomes of Recent Grads

 David White ’14

-This fall, David will take to graduate school more than five years’ experience working in software development and web applications.
+This fall, David will take to graduate school at Colorado State University more than five years’ experience working in software development and web applications.
 He credits Maryville College and its faculty for preparing him for the workforce and advanced study.
 “Through close connections with faculty and a diverse liberal arts core curriculum, MC gave me the opportunity to explore and grow many interests.
 This allowed me to find my passion—computer science—and thrive in it,” he said.
 “Additionally, the opportunities to lead and participate in the programming team, teach as a lab assistant and complete research through the Senior Study and as an intern definitely helped my applications to graduate schools and software companies stand out.”

 Libby Rodriguez ’12